-Before you join the trend in buying these types of CDs, know that market-linked CDs are complicated.
-Review the following information to gain an understanding of market-linked CDs and be able to better determine if they’re right for your investment strategy.
+Before you buy this type of CD, know that market-linked certificates of deposit are complicated.
+Review the following information to gain an understanding of market-linked CDs to decide if they’re right for your investment strategy.

 What Is a Market-Linked CD?

-The market-linked CD definition is: a certificate of deposit that’s linked to the performance of one or more securities or market indexes, such as bond indexes, the Dow Jones industrial average or Standard & Poor’s 500 index, also known as the S&P 500.
+A market-linked CD is a CD that’s linked to the performance of one or more securities or market indexes, such as bond indexes, the Dow Jones industrial average or Standard & Poor’s 500 index.
 Several other common terms refer to this type of investment, including:

 - Equity-linked CD